eu-digital-identity-wallet/eudi-lib-ios-iso18013-security/Documentation/Reference/extensions/Cose.md

 public static func computeSignatureValue(_ dataToSign: Data, deviceKey_x963: Data, alg: Cose.VerifyAlgorithm) throws -> Data
 ```

 Generates an Elliptic Curve Digital Signature Algorithm (ECDSA) signature of the provide data over an elliptic curve.
-Apple CryptoKit implementation is used
+Apple Crypto implementation is used
 - Parameters:
   - dataToSign: Data to create the signature for (payload)
   - deviceKey_x963: x963 representation of the private key